OracleCPS/Visual-Builder-Cloud-Service_VBCS/workshops/workshop-template/LabGuide100.md

 ## Objectives

-For this workshop, we will create a Web Application that has 2 pages.
-The first page is a list of countries.
-Whenever a user clicks on one of the countries, the our app should redirect the user to another country page which has information for that specific country clicked on.
-Sounds simple, but there's actually a lot that goes into it.
-The completed app looks like this:
+For this workshop, we will create a Web Application that displays a list of countries' information.
+The information that we will be using comes from a public country API that can be found at https://restcountries.eu/#api-endpoints-all.
+The finished product has 2 screens, and looks like so:

 ![](images/100/100-finished-app-1.png)
 ![](images/100/100-finished-app-2.png)